FragnetNetwork/docs/docs/control-panel/intro.md

 sidebar_position: 1
 ---

-# What is Fragify?
+# What is the Game Control Panel?

-Let's discover **Fragify in less than 5 minutes**.
+Let's discover **the Game Control Panel in less than 5 minutes**.

 ## Behind the panel

-Fragify is a custom fork of [Pterodactyl](https://pterodactyl.io/), an open-source game server management panel.
+The Game Control Panel (Fragify) is a custom fork of [Pterodactyl](https://pterodactyl.io/), an open-source game server management panel.

-### What features does Fragify offer?
+### What features does the Game Control Panel offer?

 <u>By default, all servers get access to:</u>